-RMSF calculated for $C\alpha$ atoms of all simulated systems, we noticed that the most significant fluctuations overlap with flexible domains in the protein; e.g., the most prominent peak identified is located between residues 456 and 469 (Supplemental Fig. 2).
-These residues are part of a loop connecting H9 and H10, a flexible domain in the receptor, and part of H10 (residues 466-469), which is not involved in ligand binding and does not interact with H12.
+The root-mean-square fluctuation (RMSF) of the residues was monitored along the trajectories to investigate the mobility of the protein chain and the dynamic features in ligand binding.
+Comparing the RMSF calculated for $C\alpha$ atoms of all simulated systems, we noticed that the most significant fluctuations overlap with flexible domains in the protein, e.g., the most prominent peak identified is located between residues 456 and 469 (Fig. S2).
+These residues are part of a loop connecting H9 and H10, a flexible domain in the receptor, and part of H10 (residues 466-469), which is not involved in ligand binding nor it is interacting with H12.
 BPTPE displays the most substantial fluctuations in this peak and explains the larger values observed for RMSD.
-The second peak lies between residues 330 and 340, matching to the loop connecting H2 and H3.
-Another region of high mobility, mainly for BPTPE, corresponds to the peak located between residues 370 and 377.
+The second peak lies between residues 330-340, matching to the loop connecting H2 and H3.
+Another region of high mobility, mainly for BPTPE, corresponds to the peak located between residues 370-377.
 These residues belong partially to the loop connecting H4 and H5, extending to the N-terminal end of H5, part of the coactivator binding site.
 In the MD simulations performed for the systems with a coactivator, this region does not show increased flexibility because it is occupied by the coactivator protein (data not shown).
-In the coactivator free systems, the domain is open, exposed toward the solvent, explaining the increased flexibility.
-Supplemental Fig. 2 displays the RMSF values plotted per residue for each system, together with the experimental B-factors.
-By comparing these parameters, it is evident that RMSF values correlate with B-factors; the flexibility regions parallel parts of the proteins of high B-factor values.
-In the following, we describe the
+In the coactivator free systems, the domain is open, exposed towards the solvent, explaining the increased flexibility.
+Figure S2 displays the RMSF values plotted per residue for each system, together with the experimental B-factors.
+By comparing these parameters, it is evident that RMSF values correlate with B-factors, the flexibility regions parallel parts of the proteins of high B-factor values.
+In the following, we describe the structural features which discriminate between ligands and explain the observed biological profile for the wild type form of ERα.